Team-LAD-S/LADSource-Docs/README.md

 ## Regenerating the framework reference

-The private `LADSource` checkout and this repository should be placed next to each other:
+The `LADSource` checkout and this repository should be placed next to each other:

 ```text